1670 (TV series)

 1670 is a Polish mockumentary satirical comedy television series.
-The first season was released on Netflix on 13 December 2023.
-The second season was released on 17 September 2025.
+It premiered on Netflix on 13 December 2023.
+The third season premiered on 5 August 2026.

 Premise

 The series follows the pursuits of Jan Paweł Adamczewski, the head of a szlachta noble family in the Polish–Lithuanian Commonwealth during the late 17th century.
+In the pilot episode, Jan Paweł states that his main goal is to become "the most famous John Paul in Polish history."